Thoughts on my pedals and whether you should buy them in general.

 It has been said that these pedals are much more suited for tabletop use and that recreating previos cool settings/sounds can be difficult if not impossible.
 Tabletop argument as well as not being able to recreate sounds argument are both valid.
 Small pots are also not very easy to manipulate.

 Also when ordering directly from me it’s usually a very long wait, both for the pedal to be built and for russian post to deliver it.
-This year people are waiting for their early preordered pedals for almost a year.
+This year people are waiting for their early preordered pedals for more than a year.

 You can read more about my story dealing with mental illness here, I mainly post it for these reasons –